ghsukumar/Sujit-SDC-LaneLines-P1/writeup_template.md

 # **Finding Lane Lines on the Road**

-## Writeup Template

-### You can use this file as a template for your writeup if you want to submit it as a markdown file.
-But feel free to use some other method and submit a pdf if you prefer.

 ---

 **Finding Lane Lines on the Road**

 The goals / steps of this project are the following:
+* Make a pipeline that finds lane lines on the road first for static images.
-* Make a pipeline that finds lane lines on the road
+* Make a pipeline that finds lane lines on the road next for a video clip re-using code used to find lanes lines for the static images.
-* Reflect on your work in a written report

-[//]: # (Image References)

-[image1]: ./examples/grayscale.jpg "Grayscale"
+Images are in the git repo under the test_images_output folder.
+Generated videos are in the git repo under the test_videos_output folder.

 ---

 ### Reflection

-### 1. Describe your pipeline.
-As part of the description, explain how you modified the draw_lines() function.
+### 1. Description of the pipeline.

-My pipeline consisted of 5 steps.
-First, I converted the images to grayscale, then I ....
+My pipeline consisted of the following steps:

-In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...

-If you'd like to include images to show how the pipeline works, here is how to include an image:

-![alt text][image1]
+* Read all the images
+* For each image, convert to gray scale
+* Using the provided helper (utility) methods,
+* do gaussian blur,
+* get canny edges,
+* determine area of interest by selecting the vertices of the polygon,
+* apply hough transform and get the lane lines from the images.

+Images are in the git repo under the test_images_output folder.
+Generated videos are in the git repo under the test_videos_output folder.

-### 2. Identify potential shortcomings with your current pipeline
+### 2. Potential shortcomings with current pipeline

-One potential shortcoming would be what would happen when ...

-Another shortcoming could be ...
+Lane lines on the generated videos are not bright.
+It shows in a faint red.
+The process image callback returns a weighted image of the original image and an image with the lines on canny edges image.

-### 3. Suggest possible improvements to your pipeline
+### 3. Possible improvements to the current pipeline

-A possible improvement would be to ...

-Another potential improvement could be to ...
+1) Work on playing with the weighted image params to show a darker line for the lane lines.
+2) Some of the images don't have the lane lines marked all through.
+Need to improve the draw lines method.